kirkofypsi/7DWorkProblemModel/dimensions/work_organization.md

 * *surrounding neighborhood can be unsafe*

 ### OVERCROWDED WORKPLACE
 > Workplace is perceived as overcrowded.
-Employees might have to be forced to hot-desk in the office.
-Also there may be too little space per employee or not enough room for everybody to work in an ergonomic way.
+There may be too little space per employee or not enough room for everybody to work in an ergonomic way.

 __Exemplary statements reported by employees:__